 “It was horrible to be told something like that,” Sophie continued.
 “It made me feel utterly powerless and I quickly realised I just couldn’t accept it.
 I did lots of research into the best way to strengthen my back muscles to support my spine and through weight training my back is now stronger than ever.”

 It took until February last year for Sophie to feel confident enough to even try a run.
 Her early attempts at jogging were a real struggle.

-Sophie’s transformation from being bed-ridden and unable to exercise properly, to running the Asda Foundation Yorkshire Marathon is a story she is keen to share in an effort to encourage others.
+Sophie’s transformation from being bid-ridden and unable to exercise properly, to running the Asda Foundation Yorkshire Marathon is a story she is keen to share in an effort to encourage others.

-In addition to continuing her own journey by running October’s Asda Foundation Yorkshire Marathon, Sophie will be running for Bloodwise.
-You can support her run via Sophie’s JustGiving page.
+In addition to continuing her own journey by running October’s Asda Foundation Yorkshire Marathon, Sophie will be running for Bloodwise – you can donate via Sophie’s JustGiving page.